geek and proud

 New York Mets at Philadelphia Phillies, 9/11/09

 The Mets continue to lose games I go to.
 We’re now up to 9 in a row, for a season record of 2-10.
 If you do the math, you can figure out that means I actually had a winning record of 2-1 at one point this season.
 It has been downhill from there.
-I decided to borrow my father’s car and drive to Philly instead of take the LIRR, Metroliner, and subway to get there.
+I decided to borrow my father’s car and drive to Philly and specially because of the car, it was a for transit so we could fit 8 of us in there, find out why this cars are so cool for road tripping at the last link.
 I think it was the right decision, as it was certainly easier than lugging all my stuff around with me between trains.
 A little traffic and rain made for a fairly relaxing two and a half hour drive.
 I got to Citizens Bank Park about three hours before game time, and took a nice walk around the place, and took a few pictures.

 Then I went inside, and took some more.
 It was raining lightly but steadily all night.
 The tarp was on the field before the game, and there was no batting practice, but there were no rain delays, and the game played as scheduled.
 It’s a beautiful park, as are most of the newer ones these days.
 I like the bullpen location, though I should have gone back there again during the game for another shot.